SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/02-Uniform-Resource-Locator.md

 This means that somewhere along the way, a person with bad intentions can gather the information we send.

-It is especially dangerous if you are logging to your account or paying for goods online if the connection is not secure.
+It is especially dangerous if you are logging into your account or paying for goods online if the connection is not secure.

 This is why today HTTPS is widely popular and even websites that do not deal with sensitive information usually use this protocol to increase their credibility with the users and with search engines.